A pumping station, glassworks and pottery kiln at Ashted Circus

 Archaeological work as part of a new development along the Digbeth Branch Canal near Ashted Circus, has investigated remains of a pumping station, two glassworks and wartime structures.

-All canals lost water at locks and through leakage and evaporation and needed topping up.
+Canals lost water at locks and through leakage and evaporation, and needed topping up.
 Steam engines were used to pump the water.
 In Birmingham, there were canal pumping engines at Ashted on the Digbeth Branch Canal, at Bowyer Street on the Warwick Canal, at Witton on the Tame Valley Canal and near Edgbaston Reservoir.

 The Ashted pumping station was built in 1812 on the north side of the Digbeth Branch Canal, near Ashted Locks.
 The Boulton and Watt steam engine here worked continuously until 1928, when it was bought by Henry Ford following his visit to Birmingham that year.
 It was dismantled and taken to Ford's museum in Dearborn near Detroit in the United States, where it is still on display.
 Although the superstructure of the pumping station has gone, excavations revealed the well-preserved base.
 The outer walls are nearly two metres high and the details inside the pumping station include the pump shaft, sandstone slabs which held the support for the engines beam, and a pit which held the engines condenser tank.